It's the day The Beatles conquered America

 More than 73 million Americans - more than 40% of the population - tuned in to watch them perform live on the Ed Sullivan Show.
 How come?
 Well, Ed Sullivan, then a legendary host of a TV variety show, had been travelling through London when his plane was delayed by a gaggle of screaming girls.
 Wondering what all the fuss was about, he came across the Beatles.
 The Beatles' legendary manager Brian Epstein finagled his interest into three TV bookings and a signing with Capitol Records; by the time they finally made it onto the show, they were already number one.

-Today only Paul and Ringo survive: Paul is, of course, Sir Paul McCartney, though Ringo is only Richard Starkey MBE.
+Today only Paul and Ringo survive: Paul is, of course, Sir Paul McCartney, and Ringo - Sir Richard Starkey - gained his honours in 2018.
 Still, we're toasting the Fab Four, one of the all-time great British bands, with an Absolutely Fabulous.

 It's that Carmen Miranda's birthday